-Beginning in April 2018, Harvard made three big changes to better manage its contingent -- or temporary -- workforce.
+Since April 2018, Harvard made significant changes to better manage its contingent -- or temporary -- workforce.

-- We adopted a new business model for procurement of contingent labor -- specifically, temps from staffing agencies and Harvard-identified resources who are externally-payrolled, typically because they live and work out-of-state.
+- We adopted a new business model for hiring and paying contingent labor -- specifically, temps from staffing agencies and Harvard-identified resources who are externally-payrolled, typically because they live and work out-of-state.

-- We entered into a new business partnership with a vendor-neutral managed service provider (MSP), Yoh, that will rationalize and then optimize the supply base over time.
+- We entered into a new business partnership with a vendor-neutral managed service provider (MSP), Yoh.
+Yoh will rationalize and then optimize the supply base over time.

 - We implemented a new vendor management system (or VMS), Fieldglass.
-The system will be used by Harvard Managers, the MSP, suppliers, and contingent workers.
+The system is being used by Harvard Managers, the MSP, suppliers, and contingent workers.
 It is allowing us to automate the new process from "req to check" and provide complete visbility into the details of Harvard's spend.